Razr7315/Sirius-List/supported-executors.md

 # Sirius Supported Executors

 Here's a list of all supported executors for Sirius.

-\n**Just because an executor is on this list, does not mean it is endorsed or recommended to use by Sirius. ** Please do your own research before using anything here.
+**Just because an executor is on this list, does not mean it is endorsed or recommended to use by Sirius.**
+Please do your own research before using anything here.

 ## Free